 For more information, contact Nancy Nanshin White via openlandsangha.org .

 Baltimore Dharma Group, Baltimore, MD

 Baltimore Dharma Group is a small, urban sangha that aspires to serve Baltimore City as a dharma gate of joyful ease in the Soto Zen tradition.
 It was begun in 1999 by Zuijun Esho Gry Gambert Sensei (1952-2012) who trained with Glassman Roshi at the Zen Center of New York.
-We also benefit from a direct affiliation with Rev. Dai-En of Mt.
+We also benefit from a direct affiliation with Rev. Dai-En Bennage of Mt.
 Equity Sangha in PA, and have dharma connections to the Thich Nhat Hanh (Plum Village) and the Zen Peacemakers communities.
 BDG is run by a core group of lay practitioners.
-Sunday morning sitting and service is the core of our practice, from 7:30-9:00 am.
-Thursday evening class meets from 7:30 – 9:00 pm and consists of half an hour of meditation followed by Dharma readings and discussion.
+Sunday morning sitting and service is the core of our practice, from 8:00-9:30 am eastern time.
+Thursday evening class meets from 7:30 – 9:00 pm eastern time and consists of half an hour of meditation followed by Dharma readings and discussion.
 We practice at a Friends Meeting House in the city.
 There is currently an option to participate via zoom on both Thursday and Sunday.
 Before your first visit, please contact Myodo Christina Pham Linhoff at 410-458-2371 or email@example.com .